Merzasphor/MWSE/docs/source/types/tes3reference.md

 ??? example "Example: Checking reference's script variables"

 	Companions usually have a mwscript script with variable named `companion` set to 1.
 This can be used to determine if a reference is player's companion or not.
+Note that companion share functionality was added to Morrowind in Tribunal expansion.
+In vanilla game it is used by Tribunal companions.
+Also, companion mods usually use this feature.
+But note that all the followers (during certain parts of their quests) from base Morrowind don't have companion share.

 	```lua
 	--- This function returns `true` if the reference
 	--- has a variable companion set to 1 in its script.
 	---@param reference tes3reference